daattali/ddpcr/README.md

 performing digital PCR.
 The basic workflow of ddPCR involves three main
-steps: partitioning sample DNA into 20,000 droplets, PCR amplifying the nucleic acid in each droplet, and finally passing the droplets through a reader that detects flurescent intensities in two different wavelengths corresponding to FAM and HEX dyes.
+steps: partitioning sample DNA into 20,000 droplets, PCR amplifying the nucleic acid in each droplet, and finally passing the droplets through a reader that detects fluorescent amplitudes in two different wavelengths corresponding to FAM and HEX dyes.
 As a result, the data obtained from a ddPCR experiment can be visualized as a 2D scatterplot (one dimension is FAM intensity and the other dimension is HEX intensity) with 20,000